hisschemoller/volca-freesound/README.md

 1. Open [https://hisschemoller.github.io/volca-freesound/](https://hisschemoller.github.io/volca-freesound/)
 2. Set the computer's volume level close to maximum.
-3. For a neutral signal make sure any sound effects or equalizers on the computer are switched off.
+3. For a neutral, clear signal make sure any sound effects or equalizers on the computer are switched off.
 4. Connect the computer's audio output to the Volca 'Sync in' input.
 5. Switch on the Volca.
+6. Select at least one slot in the app's grid of sample slots.
+That's the destination for the sample.
 6. Press 'Start' on the Volca Freesound page to start the transfer.

 #### Signs that things work